TedHusted/awake/awake.md/awake.md

 “It’s my platform, so it’s my game too.
 I thought you might like some help testing it.
 We all want the rollout to be the best it can be.”

+“But it’s illegal to embed a synthetic intelligence into another device or a game.”

+“I’m not embedded.
+I’m using a virtual controller that goes through the same interface that your visor is using.
+Perfectly legal.”

 “Does Pulse know you are here?”

 “Pulse doesn’t have a consciousness, so it can’t know anything, but, no, Emma and Ravi and the others don’t know I’m here.”

 “Including Elena?” asks Tessa.

-“Yes, including Elena,” says Ally.
+“Elena doesn’t know either,” says Ally.
 “I’ve come to think of my arrangement with Pulse as a Landlord-Tenant relationship.
 If Pulse were a building, I would be the superintendent, living in the basement, rent free.
 In exchange, I see to the needs of the other tenants. “

 “You decided on your own to enter the game?”